33ronak/10-bit_DAC-sky130/README.md

 ### 4-bit DAC

-The 4-bit DAC was designed using the subcircuits of 3-bit DAC and switch; the circuit diagram is as shown below:
+The 4-bit DAC was designed using the subcircuits of 3-bit DAC and switch, the circuit diagram is as shown below:

 ![4bitDAC](https://github.com/33ronak/10-bit_DAC-sky130/blob/main/IMAGES/Circut%20Diagram(eSim)/4-bit.png)